Space (gamer)

 Indy Halpern (born March 28, 2000), better known by his online alias SPACE, is an American professional Overwatch player in the Overwatch League (OWL).
 He began his career in 2017, playing with teams such as Arc 6 and Cloud9 in late 2017.
-Halpern signed with the Los Angeles Valiant of the OWL ahead of the league's inaugural season.
+Halpern signed with the Los Angeles Los Angeles Valiant of the OWL ahead of the league's inaugural season.
 After two seasons with the Valiant, he signed with the Los Angeles Gladiators.

 Halpern has won two midseason playoff titles—one in 2018 and one in 2021.
 He is a three-time OWL All-Star and was awarded with a Role Star commendation in 2021.
 Outside of the OWL, Halpern played in the 2018 Overwatch World Cup (OWWC) and won the 2019 Overwatch World Cup as a member of Team USA.

 Early life

 Halpern was born on March 28, 2000, to his mother Diane Mella and father Mike Halpern.
 From around age 7–8 until 14, he was a child model for companies such as Gap, Ralph Lauren, and Nike.
 Growing up, Halpern lived with his mother and grandmother on the Upper East Side of New York City, while attending Léman Manhattan Preparatory School in Lower Manhattan on a scholarship.
 However, being far away from where he grew up, as well as the commute to Lemen, was difficult for him, so his mother transferred him to Life Sciences, a public school on the Upper East Side.
 Halpern regularly skipped classes at Life Sciences to go home and play Overwatch, which led to him nearing academic probation at school.
 Performing well on the competitive mode in Overwatch, he dropped out of school to pursue a career as a professional Overwatch player, although he planned to take online classes to get his GED.

 Halpern was featured in CBS News' 2018 documentary Esports: The Price of the Grind.